Everspace/ludobrew-exalted-3e/homebrew/Splats/Second Sunrise/Charms/Integrity/Integrity.md

 ---

-The 3 trees of Bureaucracy are:
+The 3 trees of Integrity are:

 * The **Passionate**: the one who feels strongly, and empowers their intimacies.
 * The **Radiant**: the one who shines what they believe like the sun.